halbgut/rss-o-bot/docs/man.md

 Run the deamon process in the foreground.

 ### add _url_ [_filter_...]
-_$1_ a Feed-URL to the database. _url_ is a URL to an Atom or RSS feed.
+Adds a Feed-URL to the database. _url_ is a URL to an Atom or RSS feed.
 The URL must include the protocol.
 HTTP and HTTPS are supported.
 Post-titles inside a feed will be filtered by the words passed as _filter_ to `add`. _filter_ can be negated (to check that a title doesn't include a string) by pepending them with a bang (`!`).
 For example `rss-o-bot add <url> 'children' '!cooking'`.
 Be carefull to always wrap negated filters in quotes (`'`).
 Otherwise your shell will probably interpret the bang as a keyword.
 The filters are matched using "_smartcase_" (as in VIM smartcase).
 So if a filter includes no upper-case letters, it will be matched case-insensitively.
 When it contains an upper-case letter it will be matched case-sensitively.

 ### rm _id_
 Remove a Feed-URL from the database. _id_ is the key of a Feed-URL inside the database. `id`s are displayed in `rss-o-bot list`.